Gaming0815/MyJavaCryptifyTool/README.md

 # MyJavaCryptifyTool

-This Tool allows you to en- and decrypt given text using the caesar cipher.
+This Tool allows you to en- and decrypt given text using the caesar or polyalphabetic cipher.

 ## What you need